-If you have a speed sensor, cadence sensor, or power meter transmitting information over ANT+, you will need a receiver on the other end.
-PCs, Macs, and iOS devices don't have built-in ANT+ receivers so you need a device to convert the ANT+ signal to Bluetooth or an ANT+ receiver that plugs into your device to let it connect.
+If you have a speed sensor, cadence sensor, or power meter transmitting information over ANT+ you will need a receiver on the other end.
+PCs, Macs, and iOS devices don't have built-in ANT+ receivers so you need an ANT+ receiver that plugs into your device to let it connect or a device to convert the ANT+ signal to Bluetooth.

 The iOS version of The Sufferfest app does not support Ant+ connections directly to the device.
 If you have an older Wahoo Ant+ key and 30-pin to lightning adaptor setup for your Ant+ devices, The Sufferfest app will not be able to receive data from them.